Photography Course Subject Degree GuideSee All Subject Degree Guides

 Most photography degrees last for three years in full-time study, or six years for a Photography part-time study to obtain a Bachelors of Arts (BA) in Photography.
 However, some institutions offer a four-year sandwich course where individuals can spend their third year working at a practical placement, it’s vital for students to understand what to expect if the course has placement, A placement year is an ideal way for students to gain experience as well as build a strong portfolio.
-There are some institutions that promote students to study aborad for a year and are likely to be part of a Erasmus programme.
+There are some institutions that promote students to study abroad for a year and are likely to be part of the Erasmus programme.

 There are several varying degrees available, from digital photography, film and photography, photojournalism and the option to study photography alone, all as a BA degree.